gabegekas/sioc210_data_project/README.md

 ### Coding:
 - [x] Make private Github repository for easy group work
 - [x] Figure out which modules would help us the most
-- [X] Data allocation (select datasets, write code to import data into best format to work with)
+- [] Data allocation (select datasets, write code to import data into best format to work with)
+- [] Make cool visuals

 ### Presentation:
-- [x] Visualize data, look for trends
+- [] Visualize data, look for trends
-- [x] Find best sections of data to focus on for the presentation
+- [] Find best sections of data to focus on for the presentation
+- [] Make slides and allocate presentation sections to team members